erdebee/mertik-868-protocol/README.md

 Freq.
 868.1 Mhz
 Product Nr.
 B6R-H8TV21PBD

-### How can I help?

-If you're able to run [rtl_433](https://github.com/merbanan/rtl_433), and have access to one of these devices, I'd like to know which device you have and what 48-bit value you receive from your device.

-Using a recent build of rtl_433, here's what you can use to get that value.

-North American and Australian devices:

-	rtl_433 -f 916800000 -q -R 0 -X n=Honeywell_ActivLink,m=FSK_PWM,s=160,l=320,r=400,y=480,invert,bits=48

-European devices (including Friedland Response and Libra+ devices):

-	rtl_433 -f 868300000 -q -R 0 -X n=Honeywell_ActivLink,m=FSK_PWM,s=160,l=320,r=400,y=480,invert,bits=48

 ## Signal interpretation
 In Ultimate Radio Hacker, the following settings lead to a correct interpretation of the signals: